 Methods that work…

-… Is persistence, an ancient life skill almost universally useful, and is as close as you can get to inner stillness while still trying to do anything.
+Is: steadfast and gentle persistence, an ancient life skill almost universally useful, and may be as close as you get to inner stillness while still trying to do something.

 Dictionary.com: “1. to touch or push gently; 2. to prod lightly; urge into action”

 Everyday use … Problem solving by baby steps … never quite giving up, or by giving up and then starting where you left off, and then continuing until the problem is solved.

 Applied to Tracking … “I can’t.” … “Well, I could try this.” … “Hmm, that worked and I’m a little closer.” … “Now what if I …?”

 —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —- —-